TheSurajMore/My_Ecommerce/README.md

 <p> 16) First issue completed.
 <p> 17) React Router DOM installed.
 <p> 18) React Router DOM applied.
+<p> 19) React router applied
+<p> 20) Creating the Landing Page branch in GitHub and I started working on it.
+<p> 21) Axios installed
+<p> 22) Mapped all products on the home screen using https://fakestoreapi.com/
+<p> 23) Adding buy now and add to cart buttons.
 <hr/>
 <h1> Thank you for visiting my project ! </h1>